Apple Watch 6

 - Modified optical heart rate sensor module

-- To deliver SpO2 monitoring, perhaps only enabled on the Pro model
+- To deliver SpO2 (blood oxygen) monitoring, perhaps NOT on the SE model.
+AW6 only – 95%

 - Even more software innovations! doh!